-In order to maintain a panel and assess how individuals have changed over time, our sampling frame for 2020 included all students that responded to the 2019 survey and were still enrolled at OSU in 2020 (N = 1,521).
-These 2019 respondents were separated by rank, and each total was subtracted from 5,000 to determine the number of new students randomly sampled from each rank for the 2020 effort.
-As was done in 2018 and 2019, we oversampled 5,500 first year students to account for sample attrition over time.
-Due to a duplication error, respondents from 2019 were counted twice, and the actual sample sizes for second, third, and fourth year students were lower than anticipated (see Table 1).
-In October of 2020, survey invitations were emailed to the full sample of 18,979 non-transfer undergraduate students from OSU's Columbus campus via Qualtrics.
+In order to maintain a panel and assess how individuals have changed over time, our sampling frame for 2021 included all students that responded to the 2020 survey and were still enrolled at OSU in 2021 (N = 2,909).
+These 2020 respondents were separated by rank, and each total was subtracted from 5,000 to determine the number of new students randomly sampled from each rank for the 2021 effort.
+As was done in 2018 - 2020, we oversampled 5,500 first year students to account for sample attrition over time.
+In October of 2021, survey invitations were emailed to the full sample of 20,500 non-transfer undergraduate students from OSU's Columbus campus via Qualtrics.
 In addition to an invitation, after one week, participants were emailed a reminder, and one week later they received a third and final reminder.

-Of the 18,979 students contacted, 2,909 started the survey and 2,408 completed it (12.7% completion rate).
-The final sample size used for this report (i.e. students who began the survey and answered at least one behavior question) was 2,800 students, for a final response rate of 14.8%.
-Excluding outliers, the average completion time for the survey was approximately 19 minutes and 36 seconds (with a mode of 18 minutes and 2 seconds).
+Of the 20,500 students contacted, 2,600 started the survey and 1,846 completed it (9% completion rate).
+The final sample size used for this report (i.e. students who began the survey and answered at least one behavior question) was 2,374 students, for a final response rate of 11.6%.
+The median completion time for the survey was 21 minutes.